 Clawhammer banjo and old time music

-Old time string band music is a traditional American folk style born in the Appalachian Mountains.
+Old time string band music is a traditional American folk style from the American South and Appalachian Mountains.
 The 5-string banjo is played “clawhammer” style, providing complex rhythmic and melodic accompaniment to the fiddle.
-Note this is different from bluegrass, also know as 3 finger or Scruggs style.
+Note this is different from Bluegrass banjo, also know as 3 finger or Scruggs style.

 Here’s an example of me playing West Fork Gals (by Wilson Douglas)

-The music is related to the traditional folk music of Ireland and the UK.
-Many of the tunes and songs therefore have distant cousins on this side of the Atlantic.
-Old time was born in the Appalachian mountains where music arriving across the sea from Europe was infused with the sounds of the banjo.
-The first early banjos were brought to America on slave ships.
-The interplay of the banjo and fiddle created a distinctive driving sound, which is characteristic of old time music.
+The modern 5-string banjo is descended from instruments brought to the Caribbean and America on slave ships.
+Old Time was born in the American South and Appalachian Mountains where music arriving across the sea with European migrants was infused with the sounds of the banjo.
+The music is therefore related to the traditional folk musics of Africa and the UK/Ireland and Europe.
+Many of the tunes and songs have distant cousins on this side of the Atlantic.
+The interplay of banjo and fiddle create a distinctive driving sound, which is characteristic of old time music.

 What to expect from banjo lessons